manhim1218/ai_machine_deep_learning/NLP Question and Answering Tool (COVID-19)/README.md

 ### Demo

-Questions: Enter a question: What are signs and symptoms of the COVID-19?
+Questions: What are signs and symptoms of the COVID-19?

 Top Answer:
 The occurrence of hyposmia among Indian COVID-19 patients is 26.1% and that of hypogeusia is 26.8%.
 The proportion of